Aprimo-SolutionConsulting/aprimo-editor-tools/README.md

 1. **Pagehook trigger** — The Aprimo UI sends a page hook POST to the Webhook Endpoint containing the action name and one or more record IDs.
 2. **Store basket** — For multi-record actions the Webhook Endpoint stores the record list in the Basket Datastore (Supabase) and generates a short-lived `requestId` handle.
 3. **Redirect** — The webhook returns the Editor Tools URL with the handle (or record ID for single-item mode).
 Aprimo opens that URL in the user's browser.
-4. **Retrieve basket** — The Editor Tools page fetches the record list from the Basket Datastore using the `requestId`, then deletes the row.
-5. **PKCE auth** — Editor Tools authenticates the user against the Aprimo User Interface via PKCE OAuth / SSO before making any API calls.
+4. **PKCE auth** — Editor Tools automatically authenticates the user against the Aprimo User Interface via PKCE OAuth / SSO on page load, before making any API calls.
+5. **Retrieve basket** — Once authenticated, the Editor Tools page fetches the record list from the Basket Datastore using the `requestId`, then deletes the row.

 ## Framework

 ### Authentication

 Connects to Aprimo using the PKCE OAuth flow via the [Aprimo JS SDK](https://github.com/Timw255/aprimo-js).
-Credentials are stored in `localStorage` after first use.
+Connection profiles are saved in `localStorage` after first use.

-Connection can be pre-configured via environment variables so the modal is skipped entirely:
+The app authenticates automatically on page load:

+- **With all three env vars set** — auto-connects on every page, no modal required.
+- **Without env vars** — auto-connects on every page except the home page using the saved profile.
+If multiple profiles exist the selection modal is shown; if none exist the add-profile form is shown.

 ```
 NEXT_PUBLIC_APRIMO_ENVIRONMENT=yourcompany